junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 In KC, there is a technique known as "torpedobeats" where through careful selection of ship, formation, and optionally a [Ferrari Engine](https://en.kancollewiki.net/Enhanced_Steam_Boiler) , you can increase your chance of dodging torpedoes.
 In EVN, you can increase your chance of evading missiles by using a fast ship, suitable outfits, and driving.

 Maelstrom map nodes are where you lose resources.
 You can reduce the loss by adding Radar.
-You definitely want to avoid maelstroms cuz lost resources means a less effective fleet (reduced evasion, etc).
+You definitely want to avoid maelstroms since lost resources means a less effective fleet (reduced evasion, etc).

 In EVN, they're roughly anagulous to pirate attacks.
 Likewise, you can avoid pirate attacks by running away or destroying the pirates.
 The consequence of a pirate attack is credits stolen.
 But unlike KC, your ship is disabled & you generally must call for help to get moving again (or just reload your pilot file).
 You can reduce the loss by bribing them (usually the bribe < credits that would be stolen), or simply not having that many credits in the 1st place.